weppos/www-delicious/README.md

 [![Build Status](https://secure.travis-ci.org/weppos/www-delicious.png)](http://travis-ci.org/weppos/www-delicious)

 *WWW::Delicious* maps all the original delicious.com API calls and provides some additional convenient methods to perform common tasks.
-For a full API overview, visit the official {Delicious API documentation}[http://delicious.com/help/api].
+For a full API overview, visit the official [Delicious API documentation](http://delicious.com/help/api).

 *WWW::Delicious* is compatible with all [delicious.com](http://delicious.com) API constraints, including the requirement to set a valid user agent or wait at least one second between queries.